rvenga/football-player-valuation/README.md

 ## Anaylsis of Leagues and Other Tools
-The repo contains the work I have done on the Brasilerio A, Serie B, Bundesliga, Belgium first division , Wikipedia scrapping tool and the club transfer flagging function.
+The repo contains the work I have done on the Brasilerio A, Serie B, Bundesliga, Belgium first division, Wikipedia scrapping tool and the club transfer flagging function.

 ## Content of Folders
 Each folder contains a notebook used for modelling, linear model as a pickle file, notebook and script used to define similarity score, notebook and script of the streamlit webpage.

-Additionally if the model is stable enough the folder includes an aggregate analyisis of players in each club of the league.
+Additionally if the model is stable enough for aggregate analysis, the folder includes an aggregate analyisis of players in each club of the league.

-Brazil folder also contains analysis on the Vasco da Gama squad for 2023, and analysis of the EXpat brazilian players in Europe.
+Brazil folder also contains analysis on the Vasco da Gama squad for 2023, and analysis of the Expat brazilian players in Europe.

 ## Usage caveats
 The modelling notebook includes a line to export the input table to the local directory, the path needs to be changed when cloned.
 This table is later